Free: Healthy 5-Ingredient Meals EbookGet It Now

 - What To Serve With Sweet Potato Mash

 - Recommended Tools

 Naturally sweet and lightly seasoned, this mashed sweet potatoes recipe pairs perfectly with any main dish and is ready in just 25 minutes!
-If you need a smoother healthy side dish than roasted sweet potatoes (or baked sweet potatoes or air fried sweet potatoes, this sweet potato mash is the best alternative — and just like mashed cauliflower, it’s easy to make rich, buttery, and creamy.
+If you need a smoother healthy side dish than roasted sweet potatoes, baked sweet potatoes or air fried sweet potatoes, this sweet potato mash is the best alternative — and just like mashed cauliflower, it’s easy to make rich, buttery, and creamy.